glinda-baby/fraud_detection_in_transactions/README.md

 The contents are:
 - 🗒️ _Data set **Fraud_Detection_in_Transactions.csv**  which is used for analysis_
-- 🗒️ _Model deployed using Random Forest Algorithm in VS Code_
+- 🗒️ _Model deployed using Support Vector Machine Algorithm in VS Code_
 - 🗒️ _App built using Streamlit_

 # 🔍ABOUT THE DATASET #